 ‘Fair dealing’ is a list of specific exemptions for which copyright clearance is not required, including

 - Current news reporting (not with photographs)

 In these circumstances copies of collection items can be provided to users, providing it is fair to the copyright owner.

 For further information about copyright in archives, we recommend these webpages:

-We also take steps to identify personal and/or sensitive content within collections, in keeping with our responsibilities within the General Data Protection Regulations.
+We also take steps to identify personal and/or sensitive content within collections, in keeping with our responsibilities within the UK General Data Protection Regulations.
 In some instances collections may be closed until a specified date, or may be open only once a user has agreed to comply with certain guidelines.

 Citing material from The School of Scottish Studies Archives

 It is important that when any archival material is re-used that it is given the correct citation.
 There are numerous copyrights involved with recordings and so it is your responsibility to ensure that everyone involved with the recording is adequately credited.
 If you use multiple sound recordings you must ensure every recording is cited e.g.